-As a result of The Sentencing Project's research, publications and advocacy, many people know that this country is the world's leader in incarceration, that one in three young black men is under control of the criminal justice system, that five million Americans can't vote because of felony convictions, and that thousands of women and children have lost welfare, education and housing benefits as the result of convictions for minor drug offenses.
+As a result of The Sentencing Project's research, publications, and advocacy, many people know that this country is the world's leader in incarceration; that racial disparities pervade the criminal justice system; that nearly six million Americans can't vote because of felony convictions; and that thousands of women and children have lost food stamps and cash assistance as the result of convictions for drug offenses.

 The Sentencing Project is dedicated to changing the way Americans think about crime and punishment.